 What Do These Moisture Meter Readings Mean?

 Anyone who works with wood – woodworking professionals, wood flooring installers, furniture or cabinet manufacturers, instrument manufacturers, and even building inspectors – must know its moisture content (MC).
-MC of wood is defined as the ratio of weight of the water in the piece of wood to the weight of the piece of wood without water.
+MC of wood is defined as the ratio of the weight of the water in the piece of wood to the weight of the piece of wood without water.

 Knowing the MC of the wood is the first step to tell you if the wood is at the correct MC for your project.
 Many projects require that MC is in the range of 6 to 12 percent MC depending on the project.
 It may require some research to determine the correct MC for your project and local area.